Flagstaff: The City of 7 Wonders

 Below I have provided a brief overview of each of these wonders so you can decide which to add to your bucket list.
 However, if you have the time, I recommend checking all of them out while you have the opportunity!

-Also keep in mind that the weather at the canyon is quite unpredictable with frequent monsoon storms in the summer and occasional snow in the winter (yes, the Northern Arizona winter season is very different from that of the Sonoran desert of lower Arizona!).
-Prepare yourself for the high altitude (7000 ft) with plenty of extra water and snacks.
-Here’s a few more helpful tips for your Grand Canyon vacation.
+Also keep in mind that the weather at the canyon is quite unpredictable with frequent monsoon storms in the summer and occasional snow in the winter (yes, it snows here!).
+Prepare yourself for the high altitude (7000 ft) with plenty of extra water/snacks.

-Oak Creek Canyon
+2. Oak Creek Canyon

 There are lots of overlooks and fun stops along the way including the beautiful West Fork Trail which really shines during the fall foliage season due to the abundance of maple and oak trees.
-Indian Gardens is a wonderful local breakfast spot with terrific food and espresso and the best outdoor patio.
+Indian Gardens is a wonderful local breakfast spot serving terrific food and espresso and offering the best outdoor patio.
 Several Native American stands along the way give you the opportunity to pick up quality handcrafted dreamcatchers and pottery pieces.
 In the fall, you can pick your own apples at Slide Rock State Park while in the summer you can slide down natural sandstone waterslides.

 In the winter time, majestic snow often dusts the red rocks for a truly awe-inspiring view.
 The great thing about Oak Creek Canyon is that it is much cooler than Southern Arizona, and thus, you can comfortably visit anytime of year.
-The end of the drive leads you into Red Rock Wonderland where you can enjoy one of Sedona’s 100 miles of breathtaking trails.
+The end of the drive leads you into “Red Rock Wonderland” where you can enjoy one of Sedona’s 100+ miles of breathtaking trails.
 Check out these 6 easy Sedona trails with amazing views for starters.

-Walnut Canyon National Monument
+3. Walnut Canyon National Monument

 Walnut Canyon is one of the most mesmerizing natural wonders in Northern Arizona and it’s only a quick 20 minute drive outside of Flagstaff.
 This spectacular canyon is pretty massive at 400 feet deep and 20 miles long.
 As you can imagine, the views are nothing short of spectacular.
 If that isn’t enough, you will even get a peak of the magnificent San Fran Peaks from one of the trails.

-Wupatki National Monument
+4. Wupatki National Monument

 Wupatki, the site of several well preserved 1000 year old pueblo ruins, lies just a half hour outside of Flagstaff.
 If you are interested in Southwestern history and culture, you will want to make it a point to visit Wupatki.
-This is probably my least favorite of the natural attractions surrounding Flagstaff as I am not really a fan of the barren desert scenery.
+This is probably my least favorite of the natural wonders surrounding Flagstaff as I am not really a fan of the barren desert scenery.
 However, it’s worth a look if you are a history buff or are on an extended vacation looking for more places to visit in the area.
 The most interesting site here is a 100 room 4 story pueblo which was occupied in the 1100’s.
 It’s crazy to think that people were able to thrive and grow food in an area with little water.
 Even if you are not a desert fan, you have to admit that the scenery is very otherworldly and quite fascinating.